kurtosis-tech/kurtosis/docs/docs/reference/starlark-instructions.md

 - A `hostname` property representing [a future reference][future-references-reference] to the service's hostname.
 - An `ip_address` property representing [a future reference][future-references-reference] to the service's IP address.
 - A `ports` dictionary containing [future reference][future-references-reference] information about each port that the service is listening on.
+- A `name` property representing the name of the service.

 The value of the `ports` dictionary is an object with three properties, `number`, `transport_protocol` and `application_protocol` (optional), which themselves are [future references][future-references-reference].